charmarr/.github/profile/README.md

 Kinda like building a Lego where other people make the Lego blocks for you for free.
 This sounded amazing to me.

 So wtf is Charmarr then?
 It's **not a media server** in itself.
-It's **a media server management system** based on the Juju framework that will help you to configure, deploy and maintain a secure media server stack using other amazing open source services.
+It's **a media server management system** based on the Juju framework that will help you to configure, deploy and maintain a secure media server stack by thinly wrapping existing open source ARR services as [charms](https://documentation.ubuntu.com/juju/3.6/reference/charm/).
 (TBD - list of actual components).

 Hence, I've taken it upon myself to build Charmarr and the ecosystem around Charmarr so many more people can impress their friends and family in a secure and reliable way.